-Fabric baskets are easy to make and a perfect way to use up scraps.
+Fabric rope bowls are easy to make and a perfect way to use up scraps.
 I’ve made some very cool bowls from “what was I thinking” fabric - prints that no longer appeal to me in colors I like.
 I wouldn’t use them in a quilt, but after tearing into strips and wrapping around cord, the prints are unrecognizable - you see just the great colors.

 Materials